sparrowwallet/parrot/README.md

 ## Configuration

 You will need to add the bot to the Telegram group, and make it an admin of the group to ensure it has the necessary permissions to forward messages.
+You will need to give it the Delete Messages permission to delete messages from banned users.
+If you are using the cooldown period feature, the bot will also need the Ban Users permission, and the Manage Video Chats.

+## Usage

+The bot should just work,

+Admins of the group can